A guide for non-UK resident clients on some of the key tax and other planning considerations

 The period of ownership begins on date of acquisition (or on 31 March 1982 if that is later) and ends on disposal.
-The final 9 months of ownership always qualify for PPR regardless of use.
+Provided the residence has qualified for PPR at some point, the final 9 months of ownership automatically qualifies for PPR regardless of use.

 In practice, if you are non-UK tax resident, it may be difficult for you to benefit from PPR.
 This is because in order for a property to qualify for PPR you must have spent at least 90 midnights in the tax year in the UK property or in another UK property which you own.

 If you are intending to let the property, you will receive rental income in the UK which will be taxable at your marginal rate of UK income tax, regardless of whether you are UK resident or non-UK resident.
-A tax relief limited to the basic rate of income tax (20%) is available for landlords earning rental income.
+A tax relief limited to the basic rate of income tax (20%) is available for an individual landlord’s mortgage interest costs in computing their taxable rental income.

-There is a lot to think about when purchasing UK residential property.
 There is a clear need to take early and detailed tax and legal advice from independent advisors.
-In the meantime, if you would like to discuss some of these concepts in more detail with our Wealth Advisory team or if you would like to explore your mortgage options with our Mortgage team, please do not hesitate to get in touch with your J.P.
-Morgan banker.
+In the meantime, if you would like to discuss some of these concepts in more detail with our Wealth Advisory team, or if you would like to explore your mortgage options with our Mortgage team, please do not hesitate to get in touch with your J.P.
+Morgan representative.

 1This note specifically addresses the tax and legal considerations when purchasing a residential property in England.
 It does not consider acquisitions in Scotland, Wales or Northern Ireland.